 Bakuman。, being a manga about writing manga, has tons of these, with the majority of the cast involving themselves in at least two works.
 The manga focuses more on the characters' lives than on what's happening in their stories, but gives us occasional glimpses of pages from the characters' series.
 On one occasion, a special chapter of Bakuman was a chapter of an in-universe manga, Otters 11.
 There's also even briefer glimpses at the anime roles Mashiro's fiancee Azuki plays, but in most cases, the viewer is lucky to see their titles.

-Most of the main characters in Aoi Hana are in their school's drama club, and stage plays for the culture festivals, the ones who aren't in the club help out anyway.
+Most of the main characters in Sweet Blue Flowers are in their school's drama club, and stage plays for the culture festivals, the ones who aren't in the club help out anyway.

 Gundam 00: A Wakening of the Trailblazer has Celestial Being: The Movie, a film based on the publicly-known exploits of the namesake group in years past.
 However, it is par for the course grossly inaccurate, for featuring a number of anime and Hollywood cliches and over-exaggerating the characters of the story.
 They even brought out someone who was already dead midway into the original story and used him as the over-the-top, equally-hammy main villain.